'Tremendous pent-up demand': U.S. border reopens to Canadian land travelers

 "This whole half of my life has been missing for almost two years," said Janet Simoni, who lives in London, Ontario and whose husband lives on the other side of the U.S.-Canada border near Detroit, Michigan.

-Normally they see each other on weekends and vacation together but for almost two years they were separated.
-The two missed major milestones including a graduation and funeral, she said.
+The two had missed major milestones including a graduation and funeral, she said.

 The news of the border's reopening unleashed "tremendous pent-up demand," said Marty Firestone, whose travel insurance agency saw business up 25% last month compared to October 2019 - much of it from snowbirds.

-"When the announcement came out (that the U.S. border was opening) they were like, 'I'm out of here.'"

 Most travelers are required to show proof of vaccination in both directions.
 Some U.S. states also require a negative COVID-19 test.
-Canada requires a negative PCR test.
+Canada requires a negative PCR test, which is more time-consuming and costly to get.

-On Friday Chief Public Health Officer Theresa Tam said the testing requirement was "actively being looked at."
-The Public Health Agency of Canada did not immediately respond to questions about what might influence such a decision.
+Meanwhile the Canada Border Services Agency is bracing for an influx of returning Canadian land travelers who may be unfamiliar with the rules, said Michael Prosia, an official in the agency's southern Ontario region.

+"There's dueling obligations at play" between wanting to maintain public health requirements and facilitate border crossings, he said.

 According to Statistics Canada, three-quarters of Canadian trips to the United States in 2019 were by car.
-That year Canadians made 21.5 million same-day car trips across the border.
+That year Canadians made 21.5 million car trips across the border that involved less than a day's stay.

+Kristy Kennedy, an official at North Country Chamber of Commerce in northern New York, watched a live video feed of the border crossing at Champlain, New York on Monday morning.

+"Having seen it just so bare at the border for 20 months, I was curious. ...
+I wanted to log in and see if that relationship was as strong as it always has been," she said.
+"And I think the two-hour wait and the two-mile-long lines of cars spoke volumes."

 ((Anna.MehlerPaperny@thomsonreuters.com; 647-225-9609;))